-Sensitivity to assumptions 31 March 2020 Approximate % increase to liabilities Approximate monetary amount (£m) 0.5% increase in the Pension Increase rate 9 329 0.5% increase in the Salary Increase rate 2 82 0.5% increase in the Real Discount rate 11 416
+Sensitivity to assumptions 31 March 2020 Approximate % increase to liabilities Approximate monetary amount (£m) 0.5% increase in the Real Discount rate 12 652 0.5% increase in the Pension Increase rate 9 512 0.5% increase in the Salary Increase rate 2 123

 The principal demographic assumption is the longevity assumption.
-For sensitivity purposes, the actuary estimates that a 1 year increase in life expectancy would approximately increase the liabilities by around 3%.
+For sensitivity purposes, the Fund Actuary estimates that a one year increase in life expectancy would approximately increase the liabilities by around 3-5%.